espretto/stryng/README.md

    - round towards zero i.e. ceil negatives and floor positives

 Stryng does not cast itself if not necessary to max, min or validate arguments but leaves it up to native implementations instead - if safe - for performance reasons.

+## testing
+either run standard `npm test` from the commandline or run `npx gulp browserify` to produce a test-bundle to be executed in the browser.
+Simply serve the project root directory with e.g. `python3 -m http.server` and open `http://localhost:8000/test/`. the tests will run on pageload.